JoepvanDam/data-agent/test/gpt-3.5-turbo-0125/results.md

     "Formatted": "The mean of the 'Budget' column is [mean_value] and the median is [median_value]."
 }
 ```
-The model did not provide the actual mean and median values.
+Task error.
+Model again just making up variables and numbers that do not exist..
 I will give it one more attempt.

 ### Attempt = 2
 #### What are some of the descriptive statistics (mean, median) for the 'Budget' column?